Are Observability Cloud offerings available on-prem?

 How many containers can I monitor with a host-based subscription plan?

-Our Standard Edition comes with an allocation of 10 containers per host, while the Enterprise Edition provides 20 containers per host.
+Our Commercial Edition comes with an allocation of 10 containers per host, while the Enterprise Edition provides 20 containers per host.
 This allocation is pooled, rather than tied to each of your specific hosts.
 For example, if you purchase an Enterprise subscription for monitoring 10 hosts, you can monitor 200 containers (10 hosts x 20 containers) spread across all 10 of those hosts.
 If you need additional container capacity, you can either purchase container capacity a la carte per container/month, or purchase more host-based licenses.

 How do you handle overages?